top of page

 Let the elders who rule well be considered worthy of double honor, especially those who labor in preaching and teaching (1 Tim.
 5:17).

-Note: Double honor is given to the elders who rule well because they are honored first for their age and second for their godly leadership.
+(Note: Double honor is conferred upon elders who rule well, as they are honored first for their age and second for their godly leadership.)

-Do not rebuke an elder but entreat him as you would a father, younger men as brothers (1 Timothy 5:1).
+Do not rebuke an elder but entreat him as you would a father, younger men as brothers (1 Tim 5:1).

-By taking into consideration all of our previous study points, we can define the authority of a Church elder as follows.
-It is the difference between hierarchy and patriarchy, positional and experiential, tyrannical and exemplary (1 Tim 5:17; Tit 1:5-9, 1 Pet 5:1-5, 2 Cor 1:24).
-These qualities are key for choosing the right spiritual leader and making sure their authority does not cross over what's proper.
+So by taking into consideration all our previous study points, we can define Church eldership as one of patriarchy rather than hierarchy, experiential rather than positional, and exemplary rather than tyrannical (1 Tim 5:17; Tit 1:5-9; 1 Pet 5:1-5; 2 Cor 1:24).
+These qualities are essential for choosing the right spiritual leader and ensuring that their authority remains within appropriate bounds.

 A CALL TO ORDER & WOMEN’S ROLE IN THE CHURCH